andriymz/andriymz.github.io/_posts/2019-03-16-authentication-using-kerberos.md

 ---
 title:  "Authentication using Kerberos"
-excerpt: "In this post I'm detailedly explaining how to authenticate with Kerberos with both JAAS configuration and UserGroupInformation class.
-Authentication options offered by UserGroupInformation are also addressed, such as logging-in from ticket cache or keytab, TGT renewal, impersonation with proxy-users and delegation tokens."
+excerpt: "In this post you will see how Kerberos authentication with pure *Java Authentication and Authorization Service (JAAS)* works and how to use the *UserGroupInformation* class for each of its authentication features, such as logging-in from ticket cache or keytab, TGT renewal, impersonation with proxy-users and delegation tokens."
 classes: wide
 categories: [kerberos]
 toc: true
-tags: [hadoop security, hadoop, security, java, jaas ]
+tags: [hadoop security, hadoop, security, java, jaas]
 ---

- In this post I'm detailedly explaining how to authenticate with Kerberos with both *Java Authentication and Authorization Service (JAAS)* and UserGroupInformation class.
-All the authentication options offered by UserGroupInformation are also addressed, such as logging-in from ticket cache or keytab, TGT renewal, impersonation with proxy-users and delegation tokens.
+In this post you will see how Kerberos authentication with pure *Java Authentication and Authorization Service (JAAS)* works and how to use the *UserGroupInformation* class for each of its authentication features, such as logging-in from ticket cache or keytab, TGT renewal, impersonation with proxy-users and delegation tokens.

+I assume that you are already familiar with Kerberos components and terms, such as *Key Distribution Center (KDC)*, *Ticket-Granting Ticket (TGT)*, *Ticket-Granting Service (TGS)*, etc.

 # Authenticate with JAAS configuration and a keytab